Anth-Github/obsidian/React Course OverView/Components.md

 ### **Summary**

 - **Functional Components**: Simple, stateless, use hooks for state and lifecycle.
-- **Class Components**: Can manage state and use lifecycle methods, more complex.
+- **Class Components not very important repeating again. **: Can manage state and use lifecycle methods, more complex.
 - **Props**: Read-only data passed to components.
 - **State**: Mutable data managed within a component.
 - **Lifecycle Methods**: Special methods to hook into different phases of a component’s lifecycle.